MichalMoravik/fiber-go-docker/README.md

 3. Change the name to your project's name in the `go.mod` file
 4. Run `docker-compose up`

-> If the port 8089 is already occupied on your machine, go to the `docker-compose.yml` file and choose a different port
+> If the port 8081 is already occupied on your machine, go to the `docker-compose.yml` file and choose a different port

 <br />

 ## Deployment

-- When deploying the code, build the server from `Dockerfile`
+- When deploying the code, build the server from `Dockerfile.serverd`
-- `Dockerfile.dev` and `docker-compose.yml` should not be used when running the deployed server in staging/production
+- `Dockerfile.serverd.dev` and `docker-compose.yml` should not be used when running the deployed server
+- Deployed server should run on 8080 (as mentioned in `Dockerfile.serverd`)

 > I suggest deploying the code to Cloud Run using Cloud Build (CI) built from your GitHub branch.
 This is the most straightforward way I've worked with.